vchahinian/campsite-reservation/README.md

 # Upgrade Coding Challenge

 ## Introduction
 My name is Vahe Chahinian, and I haven't coded in Java since university (2012).
 However, I was able to pick things up quickly and here is what I came up.
 It was quite challenging due to my time constraints with work and family.
+This app works as a proof of concept, however I have described a few improvements that I would like to do if I had more time.

 ## Objective
 Design a campsite reservation system using a REST API design.